dahamv/dahamv.github.io/technologies/angular.md

 import { BrowserModule } from '@angular/platform-browser';  //has Derectives functionality used in databinding import { AppComponent }  from './app.component';
 @NgModule({
-  imports:      [ BrowserModule ],   // We get another bucket(module) that angular provides.
+  // We get another bucket(module) that angular provides.
+  imports:      [ BrowserModule ],
-  declarations: [ AppComponent, FooComponenet, BarComponenet ], // This is declaring what's inside this module.
+  // This is declaring what's inside this module.
+The registered Componenets in this Module
+  declarations: [ AppComponent, CustomersComponenet ],
-  bootstrap:    [ AppComponent ]  // Whats the first Componenet to be fired up?
+  // Whats the first Componenet to be fired up?
 The first to be displayed in the UI?
+  bootstrap:    [ AppComponent ]
 })
 export class AppModule { }
 ```